weserv/docs/faq/README.md

 ## Do you support animated images?
 E.g. animated .gif?
 We support animated WebP and GIF images through the use of [`&n=-1`][n-pages].
 By default the first frame of each image is processed.
 We don't support APNG, since the official libpng reference implementation doesn't support this extension.

 ## Can I use my own (sub)domain?
 E.g. by using a CNAME to images.weserv.nl?
 We offer this service only on the images.weserv.nl domain, and we offer it as-is.
-However, if you want to use it under your own (sub)domain, please see check our [GitHub][weserv-github] to use it on your own server(s).
+However, if you want to use it under your own (sub)domain, please see our [GitHub][weserv-github] to use it on your own server(s).

 ## Why don't you support CNAME-ing?
 The goal of this service is reaching out to starting websites that don't have the skills nor resources to